partmor/SDC-Unscented-Kalman-Filter/README.md

 Finally, for the eventual consistency check, the *Normalized Innovation Squared* (NIS) is calculated, using `UKF::CalculateNIS()`.

+## Consistency

+The noise parameters and initialization process were tweaked in order to make the system **consistent**.
+This was checked by means of a NIS test for radar and laser measurents:

+![radar_nis]

+![laser_nis]

 ## Performance Evaluation

 The ground truth positions for each instant are available.
 Thus, the performance of the tracking algorithm is evaluated with the Root Mean Squared Error (RMSE), an accuracy metric that measures the deviation of the estimated state from the true state.